Our Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Function

 Glaucoma is the leading cause of permanent blindness, affecting around 80 million people globally, including over 3 million in the U.S. Vision loss in glaucoma results from damage to the optic nerve and the death of neurons in the retina, including retinal ganglion cells (or RGCs) that send visual information from the eye to the brain through the optic nerve.
 Current treatments focus on slowing disease progression by lowering intraocular pressure, which is commonly associated with the condition.
 However, not all cases of glaucoma are linked to high pressure, and existing therapies have limitations.
 As a result, there is growing interest in new treatment strategies that aim to protect and regenerate damaged neurons to preserve or restore vision.
 Synapse loss in the retina precedes symptoms and neural death, raising the prospect that synaptic regeneration may be of therapeutic benefit.
 Currently, there is no cure for glaucoma.

-• Rapid Acting– Induce the formation of new, functional dendritic spine synapses within 4 hours or less in vitro, while synaptic and behavioral benefits are evident in vivo within weeks during daily treatment.
+Induce the formation of new, functional dendritic spine synapses within 4 hours or less in vitro, while synaptic and behavioral benefits are evident in vivo within weeks during daily investigational treatment.

-• Sufficient Transient Exposure– Synaptic regeneration and behavioral benefits in cognitive and motor symptoms in animal models (ALS, Alzheimer’s, spinal cord injury, traumatic brain injury) are achieved with daily dosing of SPGs that have a relatively short half-life.
+Synaptic regeneration and behavioral benefits in cognitive and motor symptoms in animal models (ALS, Alzheimer’s, spinal cord injury, traumatic brain injury) are achieved with daily dosing that have a relatively short half-life.

-• Self-perpetuating and Self-limiting– SPGs activate a process that carries forward on its own to generate physiologically relevant numbers and shapes of dendritic spine synapses.
-Treatment with higher doses than necessary, or for longer periods, does not alter this activity profile.
+Our platform of novel small molecules activate a process that carries forward on its own to generate physiologically relevant numbers and shapes of dendritic spine synapses.
+Investigational treatment with higher doses than necessary, or for longer periods, does not alter this activity profile.

 FXS is the leading inherited form of intellectual disability and a known cause of autism that results from the silencing of the Fmr1 gene.
 Silencing of this gene leads to large and complex changes in mRNA and protein expression that results in abnormalities in synaptic function.
 Some of these abnormalities have been shown to be a result of a reduction in the amount and activity of large-conductance, calcium-activated potassium (“BK”) channels.
 Many core symptoms of FXS have been linked to deficient activity of BK channels.